aff3ct/streampu/docs/pipeline.md

 <a name="Adaptor"></a>
 ## Adaptor

-`aff3ct::module::Adaptor` is a special module automatically inserted between stages when creating a pipeline and serve as "bridges" between them, they are bound to first and last tasks of the consecutive stages.
+`spu::module::Adaptor` is a special module automatically inserted between stages when creating a pipeline and serve as "bridges" between them, they are bound to first and last tasks of the consecutive stages.
 The purpose of adaptors is to synchronize data exchange between each stage using pre-allocated buffer